jgstew/jgstew.github.io/_posts/2025-07-16-Create-AutoPkg-Recipes-From-Scratch.md

   end
 ```

-We can test this to make sure it works using:
+We can test this existing example to make sure it works using:

+`brew install --cask --verbose firefox.example.rb`